Cybook Opus: Fonts and text display

 12 font sizes, from very small to very large (works with ePub, HTML, FB2, TXT).
 You can add your own fonts.
 Create a folder called "Fonts" (the name is case sensitive) under the "CyBook" USB drive and add your TrueType or OpenType fonts to it (works with ePub, HTML, FB2, TXT).

 Layout can be switched between justified and left-aligned text (works with ePub, HTML, FB2, TXT).

 Text emboldening: allows setting text in bold for maximized contrast (works with ePub, HTML, FB2, TXT).

 Operating system and firmware

 The Cybook Opus runs Linux as its underlying operating system; however, the firmware is open source but not the application.
 This could be due to the support for DRM protected e-books, which probably require third party libraries.

 June 2010 Bookeen published a much improved firmware.
 This new firmware, (V2.1 build 1198) brings the 1 second mode: Cybook can be switched on/off in 1 second, keeping last read page open -this allows you to switch on and off without having to boot each time.
 See the .pdf readme file User interface is available in a total of 23 languages.

-Pros and cons of its features

-As it lacks a keyboard, it does not have dictionary support, annotations and bookmarks.
-It also does not have Wi-Fi access, text-to-speech support nor the possibility of listening to music while reading.
-It is meant only for reading, like a physical book.
-The main concern was to make it small and lightweight, so that one can read for hours without discomfort.
-It uses open formats and standards so it would not lock the user into one company's products in future.